a1qs/OverVaultsMillennium/README.md

 In this version of OverVaults, forked from [OverVaults](https://github.com/IridiumIO/OverVaults) there are a few additional features, such as:

 * Portals may now be automatically ***activated***, having various traits
-    * These will activate based on a timer set in the `overvaults-server.toml` config file
+    * These will activate based on a timer (can be a random range) set in the `overvaults-server.toml` config file
     * While its active, the chunks that the portal is in will be loaded during the duration
     * All OverVault Portals may either be a Raw Vault, or a Normal Vault with special modifiers
     * Each OverVault Portal can have various modifiers assigned to it.
-    * Each `x` seconds it may remove a random modifier assigned to that OverVault Portal (Shrinks 1 modifier stack, e.g. 10x Energizing -> 9x Energizing)
+    * Each `x` seconds (can be a range) it may remove a random modifier assigned to that OverVault Portal (Shrinks 1 modifier stack, e.g. 10x Energizing -> 9x Energizing)
-    * There may only be one active portal at a time.
+    * There may only be one active portal at a time. (does not affect the activateAllPortals command)
     * A message gets sent to each player except for players currently inside a Vault, noting the approx. position of the Portal (last 2 digits obfuscated)
     * Players with a Vault Compass will have their compasses pointing towards the Portal if they are in the same dimension
     * Each Dimension has the same chance of being chosen, assuming they all have a valid Portal, then one of the Portals in the Dimension will be chosen to be activated